Skull Base Surgery Services

-Working at UC Irvine Medical Center, which consistently ranks among the top 50 U.S. hospitals by U.S. News & World Report, our board-certified, fellowship-trained surgeons are experts in the latest skull base surgical techniques and treatments, as well as leading-edge clinical research.
+Working at UCI Medical Center, continuously ranked among the top 50 U.S. hospitals by U.S. News & World Report for the last 20 years, our board-certified, fellowship-trained surgeons are experts in the latest skull base surgical techniques and treatments, as well as leading-edge clinical research.

 This means our patients have access to the most innovative therapies offered in the Southern California region, including Orange, Los Angeles, Riverside and San Bernardino counties.

-Why come to UC Irvine Medical Center for your care?
+Why come to UCI Medical Center for your care?